madzera/happytree/CONTRIBUTING.md

 has a specification indicating that the API only publicly exposes classes and methods when a feature for the API client is made available, that is:

-> Do nor expose to the API client what they don't need to know.
+> Do not expose to the API client what they don't need to know.

 There are two main packages for implementing HappyTree API functionality.
 The **happytree** root package, of which the API client uses the functionalities